 UNS Gas uses a combination of sources in selecting the expected long-term rate-of-return-on-assets assumption, including an investment return model.
 The model used provides a "best-estimate" range over 20 years from the 25th percentile to the 75th percentile.
-The model, used as a guideline for selecting the overall rate-of-return-on-assets assumption, is based on forward-looking return expectations only.
-The above method is used for all asset classes.
+The model, used as a guideline for selecting the overall rate-of-return-on-assets assumption for all asset classes, is based on forward-looking return expectations only.